MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 The following suggestions are common incremental changes you could implement:

-- To start your alignment without affecting existing environments, create an environment group that contains new developer environments and establish rules for how you want to govern them.
-Turn on environment routing to ensure that all new developer environments are created in the designated group.
+- To start your alignment without affecting existing environments, create an environment group that contains new, developer environments and establish rules for how you want to govern them.
+Turn on environment routing to ensure that all new, developer environments are created in the designated group.

-- Evaluate your grouping strategy and if needed, create groups to support your existing environments.
+- Evaluate your grouping strategy and, if needed, create groups to support your existing environments.
 Establish rules on those groups that align with existing restrictions and exceptions.
 Move existing environments into those groups.

 - Identify broadly popular applications that are built and used in the default environment.
 Use pipelines to publish them to a production environment where users in your organization can run them.
-Then work on migrating development of those apps to either an individual developer environment or a dedicated development environment.
+Then work on migrating development of those apps to either an individual, developer environment or a dedicated,, development environment.

 - Create a plan to identify, quarantine, and remove assets in the default environment that aren't being used.